-- The display for parameters 3.5 and 3.6 alternates between the parameter selection and the current data value.
+- Prior to setting the time and date, select the current time for parameter 3.1(either dLS or Std).
+This feature selection now allows the operator to increment or decrement the time by one hour when clocks are changed from dLS to Std.
+To change the time, access Option 3 using the TARE key and then push the Lb/kg key to toggle from dLS to Std or vice versa. - The display for parameters 3.6 and 3.7 alternates between the parameter selection and the current data value.
 This continues until new data is entered via the numeric keys.
 After keying in new numeric data, press the ENTER key to save the new value.
 The display will again alternate. - Time and date can be directly accessed in normal running mode by pressing both the 0 and 3 keys for a few seconds.
-This allows the time or date to be changed without using the Option switches.
+This allows the time or date to be changed without using the option switches.
 To exit, press the 0 key.